tobias-weber/photo-mosaic-app/backend/README.md

 For development, uploaded files and the SQLite database are stored in the `storage/` directory.

 For production, it is recommended to use the supplied [`docker-compose.yml`](../docker-compose.yml) file in the project root.
-It automatically creates a volume for persistent file and database storage.
+It automatically creates a volume for persistent file storage and PostgreSQL is used as the database (it is recommended to change the default password in [`docker-compose.yml`](../docker-compose.yml)).
 Processing containers are deployed as well.
 It is also important to change the Admin password and JWT key.
 This can be done with the environment variables `Admin__Password` and `Jwt__Key`.